dfaria-eu/Starling/README.md

 - PixelFed
 - other ActivityPub-compatible servers

-Tested clients so far include Ivory, Elk, and Phanpy.
+Tested clients so far include Ivory, Mastodon iOS, Elk, Phanpy, Fedicat, MastoBlaster, and IceCubes.

 ## What You Can Do